 Bunratty Castle is one of the most exciting castles in Ireland because of its renowned medieval banquet they host regularly!
 Definitely a unique experience & worth a visit!

 Visit Co.
-Clare on one of our tours!
+Clare on one of our self-guided hiking tours on the Burren Way!
 Make sure to squeeze in time to visit Bunratty Castle!

 Blarney Castle is a medieval castle near Cork, in the South of Ireland.
 The castle dates back to 1446 & is world renowned for its ‘Blarney Stone’.